KeremTasgin/keremtasgin-DSA210-Proj/README.md

 ### 2. **Understanding Connections**
    - Investigate potential links between late-night music listening and sleep patterns, such as changes in duration or quality.
-   - Explore whether specific genres or listening durations correlate with better or worse sleep outcomes.
+   - Explore whether specific listening durations correlate with better or worse sleep outcomes.

 ### 3. **Modeling and Insights**
    - Develop machine learning models to predict sleep quality based on listening behavior.